-- Enter the optional Host ID that Oracle Identity Federation should use when configuring the policy domain. - Enter the default authorization rule that will be used when creating the Policy Domain. - The available Oracle Identity Federation authentication mechanisms are listed in the table; for each, the table lists the mapped authentication scheme name and its authentication scheme level.
+- 6. Enter the default authorization rule that will be used when creating the Policy Domain. - 7.
+The available Oracle Identity Federation authentication mechanisms are listed in the table; for each, the table lists the mapped authentication scheme name and its authentication scheme level.
 These mappings are stored in Oracle Identity Federation only by default, and you need to select the mechanisms and schemes to be created, updated, or deleted in Oracle Access Manager.